R-033/milkstain/README.md

 - Untick "Skip Custom Shaded" at the bottom.

-Some complex presets can have big performance impact despite optimization efforts.

 I wrote this port for a small throwaway easter egg in my own project, so it might be inaccurate or contain bugs!